apache/cordova-lib/cordova-common/README.md

 ### `ActionStack`

 Utility module for dealing with sequential tasks.
-Allow to provide a set of tasks needs to be done and reverts all tasks that already completed if one of tasks is failed to complete.
-Used internally by cordova-lib and platforms plugin installation routines.
+Provides a set of tasks that are needed to be done and reverts all tasks that are already completed if one of those tasks fail to complete.
+Used internally by cordova-lib and platform's plugin installation routines.

 Usage:
 ```